MatadorProBr/BetterCrewLink-FAQ/README.md

 * P: Can I play with my CrewLink friend with BetterCrewLink?
   * A: Yes, as long as you are on the same server.

-(Most of the time BetterCrewLink solves the problem of robotic voices that happen with the normal CrewLink, if it doesn't, disable some settings in the BETA / DEBUG category, if that also doesn't work, go to a PC parts store and buy a better CPU.)
+(Most of the time BetterCrewLink solves the problem of robotic voices that happen with the normal CrewLink, if it doesn't, disable some settings in the BETA / DEBUG category, if that also doesn't work, go to a PC parts store and buy a better CPU, so I'm sure your problem will be solved :D)

 ## Donations